BrightID/BrightID/README.md

 * A lost or compromised ID can be replaced by reconnecting with a few close personal contacts.
 * [Proof of world-citizenship.](#a-world-without-boundaries)

-## Where Can BrightID be Used?
-Businesses that care about limiting fake and duplicate accounts while preserving user privacy accept BrightIDs.

-There are several kinds of apps that work better when everyone in the system is unique.
-You can authorize these apps to use BrightID to verify that you're unique without sharing any personal information.
-In some cases, a BrightID can be used to register instead of a name, email address, phone number, or other identifying information.

-Examples of apps that benefit from verifying their users as unique using BrightID:
-* Social networks like Facebook
-* Rating sites like Yelp
-* Online communities
-* Referral systems
-* Giveaways

-## A World Without Boundaries

-A BrightID is a proof of world citizenship.

-Global initiatives such as Universal Basic Income or a worldwide vote can use BrightIDs to include everyone while keeping out fakes and duplicates and preserving privacy.

 ## Decentralized and Owner-Free

 There's no organization controlling BrightID.
 The network consists of volunteers [running nodes](https://github.com/BrightID/BrightID-Node).
 Nodes host the social graph used for verification, but there's no personal information stored there.